 As far as we know, there is no “built-in” (i.e., wired) internet access from the rooms.
 However, wireless access should be available from the Hunter Alumni and Welcome Center.

-Meals: Starting with dinner on Sunday through lunch on Friday, your meals are provided by The Singing School (a total of 15 meals).
+Meals: Starting with breakfast on Monday through lunch on Friday, your meals are provided by the Singing School (a total of 14 meals).
 Typically our meals are eaten in the cafeteria in the McGlothlin Campus Center.
 We encourage our students and faculty to share meal times together for two reasons: 1) There is no better way to meet your fellow students and get to know the teachers and 2) It is very difficult to collect oneself, drive to a restaurant, eat, and return in time for class in the allotted time (one hour for lunch, two hours for dinner).